-“She Loves Me” is an absolute gorgeous revival of beautiful, small, romantic Broadway musical that has always deserved to be better known.
+“She Loves Me” is an absolute gorgeous revival of a beautiful, small, romantic Broadway musical that has always deserved more recognition.
 The Roundabout revival is perfect.
 The combination of a fabulous book/music, a talented director and a phenomenal cast enchants audiences every night at Studio 54.

-One of the things that makes “She Loves Me” so unique is its tone and scope.
+The things that makes “She Loves Me” so unique are its tone and scope.
 This is a small, romantic, lyrical musical without a single flashy special effect, big production number, or scantily clad showgirl.
 It is the Broadway equivalent of watching a classic film on TCM.
 It is warm, inviting, and absolutely mesmerizing.
 And the TCM analogy is accurate on a more literal basis.
-The story has been made into three big budget films: “The Shop Around The Corner,” “In The Good Old Summertime,” and “You’ve got mail
+The story has been made into three big budget films: “The Shop Around The Corner,” “In The Good Old Summertime,” and “You’ve Got Mail.”

 She Loves Me – Brilliant Cast

 When Zachary Levi premiered on Broadway in “First Date,” I raved about his performance.So did every other person who saw the show.
 While that production was not embraced by critics, Zachary Levi blew away audiences with his charisma, acting, and singing voice.
-Click here to read more about that wonderful show. would sack relieved by clearly demonstrates in “She Loves Me” is that he is a Broadway leading man of the first magnitude.
+Click here to read more about that wonderful show.
+In “She Loves Me,” Zachary demonstrates he is a Broadway leading man of magnitude.
 Again, the word charismatic comes to mind.
 He is handsome, charming, funny, and his singing brings exactly the right nuance to the gorgeous lyrics.
 Due to the “Hamilton” juggernaut, this is not yet his year to win a Tony award.
 But given his fabulous performances in his first two Broadway shows, it cannot be long in the coming.

 She Loves Me: The Best Musical You Don’t Know

-the performance and production were flawless.
+The performance and production were flawless.
 My only complaint is that the show has such a short, limited run.
 It has been nominated for more Tony awards than any other musical revival and has only been topped by “Hamilton.”
-I hope that people realize that there is more than one gem on Broadway.
+I hope people realize there is more than one gem on Broadway.
 Don’t miss “She Loves Me!”